The Five Secrets To keeping Calm When Hosting Christmas Dinner.

 People are different creatures with different preferences.
 You must understand those of your guests

 All these and more are just a tiny part of the optional examples.
-The guiding principle/equation is quite precise - suitable adjustments to people's personal tastes equal happy guests, and happy guests equal a holiday dinner conducted quietly and peacefully.
+The guiding principle/equation is quite simple - tailored adjustments to people's personal tastes equal 'happy guests,' and happy guests equal a holiday dinner conducted quietly and peacefully.
+This simplicity should reassure you and boost your confidence in your hosting abilities.

 Benjamin Franklin once said: